Jusblazm/pz-mailordercatalogs/README.md

     end
 }
 ```
 **NOTE:** Only the player's card is accessible in the Computer UI.
-This is so players can't bypass the ATM PIN cracking minigame and spend money from stolen cards.
+This is so players can't bypass the ATM PIN cracking minigame from EZPZ Banking and spend money from stolen cards.

 ## 🌐 Translation Progress
 <!-- AUTO-GENERATED-TABLE:START -->